 This is a rare phenomenon known as a "Fog Bow" (check it out on Google).
 It occurs when the sun passes through a fog bank at a specific angle, just like a rainbow.
 The "Fog Bow" got an Honorable Mention from "Outdoor Idaho" in the August 2015 "Iconic Idaho" photo contest.

-"Amber Lady" got a Second Place award in the "Planes, Trains and Automobiles" category at the 2014 Western Idaho Fair.
+This shot was taken at an outdoor car show on a cloudy day.
+Not much more to say except that "Amber Lady" got a Second Place award in the "Planes, Trains and Automobiles" category at the 2014 Western Idaho Fair.

 On May 15, 2012 photographers in over 160 countries participated in a 24 hour coordinated photographic event created by Stockholm based non-profit group "Expressions of Humankind".
 Over 100,000 photos of daily life around the world were submitted by amateur and professional photographers (each photographer was limited to a maximum of 10 images taken that day).
 One of my photos was selected for the organizations preview page at www.aday.org (not there anymore) and was the only U.S. photo used in a two page spread by "The Independent", an English national newspaper.
-I have no idea where else it may have been used as I never got a copy of the book.
+I have no idea where else it may have been used for as I never got the promised copy of the book.